About NOWPAP CEARAC

 What is NOWPAP?

-The Action Plan for the Protection, Management and Development of the Marine and Coastal Environment of the Northwest Pacific Region (NOWPAP), one of the Regional Seas Programmes (RSP) of the United Nations Environment Programme (UNEP) was adopted at the First Intergovernmental Meeting (IGM) in September 1994 in Seoul, Korea.
-The member states of NOWPAP are the People’s Republic of China, Japan, the republic of Korea and Russian Federation.
+The Action Plan for the Protection, Management and Development of the Marine and Coastal Environment of the Northwest Pacific Region (NOWPAP: Northwest Pacific Action Plan) is one of the Regional Seas Programmes (RSP) of the United Nations Environment Programme (UNEP).

 The geographical coverage of NOWPAP is the marine environment and coastal zones from about 121o E to 143o E longitude, and from approximately 33o N to 52o N latitude.

-Basically, NOWPAP activities are implemented in a time span of two years.
-The IGM is held every year and the meeting review the progress of on-going activities as well as outcomes of the finished activities of the term.
+While NOWPAP activities are implemented on a biennium basis, the IGM is held every year.
+The meeting, consisting of representatives of the relevant ministries such as the ministry of the environment of each member state, reviews the progress of on-going activities as well as outcomes of the finished activities of the term.
 The meeting also discusses and adopts the workplan for the next biennium.

-The First NOWPAP CEARAC Focal Points Meeting (FPM) was held in February 2003.
-FPM is held annually to exchange information and to promote, coordinate and harmonize regional cooperation in the Northwest Pacific region.
+Since 2003, the NOWPAP CEARAC Focal Points Meeting (FPM) has been held once a year in general.
 Focal Points (FPs) are the people who are either scientists of the marine environment or government officials of the four NOWPAP member states.

 Country Name Organization

-China Dr. Liu XIHUI China National Environmental Monitoring Center
+China Dr. Xihui LIU China National Environmental Monitoring Center

 Dr. Jianchao FAN National Marine Environmental Monitoring Center